silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_storage_evault`
 {: #storage-evault}

-Provides an Evault storage resource.
+Provides an EVault  storage resource.
 This allows [IBM Cloud Backup](/docs/Backup?topic=Backup-getting-started) storage to be created, updated, and deleted.

 ### Sample Terraform code
 {: #storage-evault-sample}

-In the following example, you can create 20G of Evault storage.
+In the following example, you can create 20G of EVault  storage.

 ```
 resource "ibm_storage_evault" "test" {